U.S. Route 71 in Arkansas: Route description

 Once across the Little River, US 59/US 71 passes another former alignment, crosses through Pond Creek National Wildlife Refuge, and runs east of Ben Lomond before entering Lockesburg.
 A junction in Lockesburg joins US 59/US 71 with US 371, with Highway 24 running west from the junction.
 5 mi north of Lockesburg US 70 joins US 59/US 71/US 371, and the concurrent routes turn west to De Queen.
 Upon entering De Queen, US 59/US 71 turns north, US 70 continues west, US 70 Business/Highway 41 (US 70B/AR 41) runs south, and US 371 terminates at the junction.
 US 59/US 71 continue through Gillham and Grannis to serve as the western terminus of US 278 in Wickes.
 Junctions with Highway 246 and Highway 4 precede the route entering Mena, the county seat of Polk County.

 In Mena, US 59/US 71 has a brief overlap with Highway 8, during which the routes pass two NRHP listings, the Mena Kansas City-Southern Depot and the Mena Commercial Historic District.
 US 59/US 71/AR 8 also has an overlap with Highway 88, although the western end of the overlap serves as the eastern terminus of the Talimena Scenic Drive National Scenic Byway designation.
 After Highway 8 and Highway 88 have left the route US 59/US 71 run north to a junction with US 270 in Acorn.
 At a fork in the road, US 59 splits onto US 270 west, and US 270 east begins a concurrency with US 71 northbound into Ouachita National Forest.
 US 71/US 270 continue into Scott County to Y City, where the concurrency ends and US 270 turns east.
 US 71 runs north through the forest to Waldron, a town the mainline route bypasses to the west while US 71B runs through downtown Waldron.
 While skirting Waldron, US 71 has a junction with Highway 272 near Waldron Municipal Airport as well as junctions with Highway 248, Highway 80, and Highway 28.
 This section of US 71 from north of Mena through Fayetteville (following the original sections bypassing the new Interstate 540 has been designated a scenic byway and the Boston Mountains Scenic Loop.

 North of Waldron, US 71 passes through Mansfield and Greenwood before intersecting with Interstate 540 on the south end of Fort Smith.
 US 71 overlaps I-540 for approximately 12 mi until it reaches Interstate 40, then US-71 follows I-40 6 mi to Alma.

 US 71 passes through Mountainburg, Winslow, West Fork and Greenland on its way to Fayetteville.
 At Fayetteville, US 71 overlaps I-49 to Bentonville, as well as U.S. Route 62.

 North of Bentonville US 71 continues another 12 mi passing through Bella Vista to the Missouri state line.

+Transit

+Jefferson Lines provides intercity bus service along the length of US-71 in Arkansas serving five communities.